ansari8850/chitchat-Avtopia-chatting-application-/README.md

-# ChitChat
-BCA(Bachelor of Computer Application) Final Year Project A new Flutter project.
+ChitChat Final Year Project for BCA (Bachelor of Computer Application) a fresh Flutter endeavour.

-I have cretaed this Project using flutter & dart and authenticate  it by using Firebase console
-In this application you can update your profile an chats with random person that are available  on server means who has register on server . you can create an account or register it by using gmail,apple id.
+Flutter and Dart were used in the creation of this project, and the Firebase console was used for authentication.
+You can update your profile and talk with random people on the server who have registered using this application.
+Using Gmail or Apple ID, you can register for an account.

-there are stateless and statefull widget in my chatting application and there are many future scope in this application

-SDLC
-a.Resources
-b.ideas
-c.packages
-d.user interface
-e.responsive application
-f.authenticate
-g.data store in real time database
+My talking application has both stateless and statefull widgets, and it has a lot of potential in the future.

+Resources, concepts, packages, responsive applications, user interfaces, authentication, and real-time data storage are all included in the SDLC.

-i am providing  a short description  video from that you will understand  how my chatting  application works.
+I've included a brief explanation video so you can see how my chat programme functions.

 https://www.linkedin.com/posts/mohd-ansari-atif-56512a20b_ok-so-i-have-created-this-chatting-application-activity-6966356836765569024-xD6A?utm_source=linkedin_share&utm_medium=member_desktop_web